 The Redskins, went on to claim the region's first, and only, national football title, being crowned the 1958 Canadian Intermediate champions.

 Skiing has been a popular sport for many years.
-This group of local skiers were checking out Mt.
+This group of local skiers was checking out Mt.
 McKay as a potential site for a ski-jump in the early 1900s.

 It would not be until 1932 that the Fort William Ski Club would take up residency there.
-Early ski jumps were located at various areas thoroughout Thunder Bay.
+Early ski jumps were located in various areas throughout Thunder Bay.